nislab/gensync/README.md

 Troubleshooting this process:

 For the cmake commands to work, please make sure that the NTL, GNU GMP, and cppunit are installed correctly.

 Also make sure that the CMakeLists.txt file refers to the proper path that those libraries are in.
 To do this, visit the lines in CMakeLists that use the link_directories command (line number 135 as of June 2023).
-There should be a series of 3 lines, 2 of which use that command, and they should all use paths.
-Update those paths to your personal computer.
+Update these paths to the paths of the same directories on your personal machiene.

 <a name="examples"></a>
 ## Examples